jmarrec/Pry-and-Powershell-for-OpenStudio/README.md

 # PowerShell Profile

-This file is located at `%userprofile%\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1` (if it doesn't exist, which is likely the case, you'll just create it when pasting the file)
+This file is located at `%userprofile%\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1`. if it doesn't exist, which is likely the case, you'll need to create it.

+Open PowerShell and enter `Test-Path $Profile` to see if you have already got a profile.
+If you don't have one, to create one enter:

+    New-Item –Path $Profile –Type File –Force

+Typing `$Profile` will give you the full path.

+Enable scripts: `Set-ExecutionPolicy Unrestricted -Scope CurrentUser`

 The powershell profile defines some aliases to launch the right version of openstudio that you need: you can have several files in your `C:\Ruby200-x64\lib\ruby\site_ruby`.
 For example I have two: openstudio.rb which points to OpenStudio 1.1.13 currently and openstudio-rc which points to my local build of OpenStudio (when compiling the source code).